square/maximum-awesome/README.md

 ## Acknowledgements

-Thanks to the vimsters at Square who put this together.
-Thanks to Tim Pope for his awesome vim plugins.
+Thanks to the owners of the original maximum-awesome repo (https://github.com/square/maximum-awesome).